-Any adolescent who is currently eligible for two doses of COVID-19 vaccine should not take part in this study.
-(This applies to adolescents at high risk of COVID-19 disease, or those living with someone with a poorly functioning immune system).
-At present 12- to 17- year- olds in the UK are eligible to get a single dose of the Pfizer COVID-19 vaccine, and by taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
+16 year-olds, who are now eligible for two doses of COVID-19 vaccine, may still take part in this study,unless they are at high risk of COVID-19 disease, or live with someone with a poorly functioning immune system.
+At present 12- to 15- year- olds in the UK are eligible to get a single dose of the Pfizer COVID-19 vaccine, and by taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
 However, it is important to note that participants in this study will not know which vaccine schedule they have received until after the D84 visit.

-If the recommendation for routine immunisation changes, then we will seek advice from the study trial steering committee.
+If the recommendation for routine immunisation changes for 12-to-15 year olds, then we will seek advice from the study trial steering committee.
 They will consider what vaccines are required routinely and the immune responses observed in this study, before deciding about further immunisations in the study.
 Your child may not require additional vaccines.